quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

   values, HTTP response data, TLS SNI field values), which can contain directly sensitive information.

-The simplest and most extreme form of protection against abuse of this information is the complete deletion of a given field, which is equivalent to not logging the field(s) in question.
-While deletion completely protects the data in the deleted fields from the risk of compromise, it also reduces the utility of the dataset as a whole.
-As such, a balance should be found between logging these fields and the potential risks inherent in their (involuntary) disclosure.
+## Operational implications and recommendations

+Considerations for operational implications should focus on log capture and access.
+Logging of Internet protocols is equivalent to access to store or read plaintext communications, so security considerations apply similarly to qlog.

+It is recommended that the ability to enable qlog capture is subject to access control and auditing.
+Furthermore, access control policy should extend to the level of information that is allowed to be captured (e.g., capture of more-sensitive data requires higher privileges).

+It is recommended that access to stored qlogs is subject to access control and auditing.

+Access control techniques in end user client environments can be limited.
+An end-user that might enable logging without understanding the implications of that choice on their privacy and security.
+Implementations should consider how to make enabling qlog conspicous, and resistant to social engineering, automation, or drive-by attacks.
+Examples include, requiring explicit actions to start a capture, and isolation or sandboxing of capture from other activities in the same process or component.

+It is recommended that data retention policies are defined for the storage of qlog files.

+It is recommended that qlog files are encrypted in transit and at rest.

+## Data minimization or anonymization

+Data minimization or anonymization techniques can be applied to qlog.
+While this can go some way to addressing security and privacy risks, implementers and operators are advised that removing or anonymizing data without sufficient care might not improve privacy or securrity.
+Minimization or anonymization might greatly reduce the usefulness of qlog data.

+Operator and implementers need to balance the value of logged data against the potential risks inherent in their (involuntary) disclosure.
 This balance depends on the use case at hand (e.g., research datasets might have different requirements to live operational troubleshooting).

-Capturing the minimal amount of data required for a specific purpose can help to minimize the risks associated with data usage. qlog implementations that provide fine-grained control over the inclusion of data fields, ideally on a per-use-case or per-connection basis, improve the ability to minimize data.
+The simplest and most extreme form of minimization or anonymization is the complete deletion of a given field, which is equivalent to not logging the field(s) in question. qlog implementations that provide fine-grained control over the inclusion of data fields, ideally on a per-use-case or per-connection basis, improve the ability to minimize data.

-Any data that is determined to be necessary for a use case at hand could be logged or captured.
-As per {{!RFC6973}}, operators must be aware that such data will be at risk of compromise.
-As such, measures should be taken to firstly reduce the risk of compromise and secondly reduce the risk of abuse of compromised data.
-While a full discussion of both aspects is out of scope for this document, the following paragraphs discuss high-level considerations that can be applied to qlog data.

-To reduce the risk of compromise, operators can take measures such as: limiting the length of time that data is stored, encrypting data in transit and at rest, limiting access rights to the data, and auditing data usage practices. qlog deployments that provide integrated options for automated or manual data deletion and (aggressive) aggregation, improve the ability to minimize the risk of compromise.

-To reduce the risk of data abuse after compromise, data can be anonymized, pseudonymized, otherwise permutated/replaced, truncated, (re-)encrypted, or aggregated.
+Data can be anonymized, pseudonymized, otherwise permutated/replaced, truncated, (re-)encrypted, or aggregated.
 A partial discussion of applicable techniques (especially for IP address information) can be found in {{Appendix B of !DNS-PRIVACY=RFC8932}}.
 Operators should, however, be aware that many of these techniques have been shown to be insufficient to safeguard user privacy and/or to protect user identity, especially if a qlog data set is large or easily correlated against other data sources.

 Finally, qlog operators should consider the interplay between their use case needs and end user rights or preferences.
-While active user participation (as indicated by {{!RFC6973}}) on a per-qlog basis is difficult, as logs are often captured out-of-band to the main user interaction and intent, general user expectations should be taken into account. qlog deployments that provide mechanisms to integrate the capture, storage and removal of qlogs with more general, often pre-existing, user preference and privacy control systems, improve the ability to protect data sensitive or confidential to the end user.
+While active user participation (as indicated by {{!RFC6973}}) on a per-qlog basis is difficult, as logs are often captured out-of-band to the main user interaction and intent, general user expectations should be taken into account. qlog deployments should consider how to align capture, storage and removal of qlogs with more general, often pre-existing, user preference and privacy control systems.
+Operators should consider agressive approaches to deletion or aggregation.

-In qlog, these data are typically (but not exclusively) contained in fields of the RawInfo type (see {{raw-info}}). qlog users should thus be particularly hesitant to include these fields for all but the most stringent use cases.
+In qlog, data that is likely to be most sensitive is typically (but not exclusively) contained in fields of the RawInfo type (see {{raw-info}}). qlog users should thus be particularly hesitant to include these fields for all but the most stringent use cases.

 # IANA Considerations